leotiger/lingua-forge/CONTRIBUTING.md

 4. **If it's a new filter or action hook**, document its signature in a docblock on the function that calls `apply_filters()` / `do_action()`.
    Use the appropriate prefix.
-5. **If it's a Settings UI input**, decide which of the five tabs it belongs in, render through a `form-table`, save in `handle_save()`, and validate against a whitelist (especially for selects and capability strings).
+5. **If it's a Settings UI input**, decide which of the eight tabs it belongs in (see the Settings page layout section above), render through a `form-table`, save in `handle_save()`, and validate against a whitelist (especially for selects and capability strings).
 6. **If it's any user-facing string**, wrap it in `esc_html__()` / `__()` with the `lingua-forge` text domain.
 Add a `/* translators: */` comment immediately above any call whose string contains a `%s` / `%d`